They volunteered to drive suspected COVID-19 cases to hospital. This is what their life is like

 A TAXI INSTEAD OF AN AMBULANCE?

-In their time with GrabResponse, both drivers highlighted the surprise of passengers and clinic staff alike upon seeing their vehicles pull up at the pick-up points.
+In their time with GrabResponse, both drivers highlighted the surprise to passengers and clinic staff alike upon seeing their vehicles pull up at the pick-up points.

-Besides a small sign attached to their windshield identifying their vehicles as an MOH conveyance service, there is nothing else to distinguish them from the other taxis on the road.
+Besides a sign stuck to the windscreen identifying their vehicles as an MOH conveyance service, there is nothing else to distinguish them from other taxis on the roads.

 “In the earlier stages, when I picked up patients from clinics, the nurse would come out and say, ‘No, no, no taxi!’”
 Lee recalled with a laugh.